htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 The *condor_starter* invokes all listed plug-ins to determine their capabilities.
 Each may handle one or more protocols (scheme names).
-The plug-in’s response to invocation identifies which protocols it can handle.
+The plug-in's response to invocation identifies which protocols it can handle.
 When a URL transfer is specified by a job, the *condor_starter* invokes the proper one to do the transfer.
 If more than one plugin is capable of handling a particular protocol, then the last one within the